researchgate/gemini-react/README.md

   loaders from this file to build test pages.
 * `hostname` (default: 127.0.0.1) - hostname to run reference test server on.
 * `port` (default: 5432) - port to run test server on.
+* `staticRoot` - directory, which contains your static asset files.
+Will be mounted by your test server automatically.
+* `cssFiles` - list of CSS files to include in every test page.
+Requires `staticRoot` option to be set.

 ## Writing the tests